Bloomberg890/SWD/README.md

-This is Software Development Project using Djanog for Engineering Seat Allotment
+This is a Software Development Project using Django for Engineering Seat Allotment